 In this playbook:

-• We specify the web_servers group from the inventory file to target the servers where Apache and PHP will be installed.
+group from the inventory file to target the servers where Apache and PHP will be installed. - We set

-• We set become: true to execute tasks with sudo privileges.
+to execute tasks with sudo privileges. - We use the

 Step 3: Run the Ansible Playbook